-A. The District shall amend the 2008 SIP Order to increase the Transition Area project size limitation from 0.5 square miles for Managed Vegetation BACM, or 1.5 square miles for other BACM, as provided in Attachment D, Section 3 to the 2008 SIP Order, to 3.0 square mile at one time.
-The 3.0 square mile Transition Area shall be in addition to the TwB2 Areas implemented by the City as provide in Paragraph 5 above.

-B. The City shall control emissions during Transition Area project construction periods as provided in the 2008 SIP Order at Attachment D, Section 3, and the between July 1 of year when on-site work on the project begins, through December 31 of the next year when all such work shall be completed and the new controls shall be fully installed and operational.
+- A. The District shall amend the 2008 SIP Order to increase the Transition Area project size limitation from 0.5 square miles for Managed Vegetation BACM, or 1.5 square miles for other BACM, as provided in Attachment D, Section 3 to the 2008 SIP Order, to 3.0 square mile at one time.
+The 3.0 square mile Transition Area shall be in addition to the TwB2 Areas implemented by the City as provide in Paragraph 5 above. - B. The City shall control emissions during Transition Area project construction periods as provided in the 2008 SIP Order at Attachment D, Section 3, and the Stipulated Abatement Order No. 110317-01 at Paragraph 8, dated March 17, 2011. - C. The City shall only conduct construction of a Transition Area project between July 1 of year when on-site work on the project begins, through December 31 of the next year when all such work shall be completed and the new controls shall be fully installed and operational.
 The completion deadline set forth in this paragraph is subject to the Force Majeure and Stipulated Penalties provisions set forth in Paragraphs 14 and 15 below.